-Are you a Lightroom CC user but still don’t use Lightroom Mobile?
-Don’t know how to use this free Lightroom version and know what its photo editing functions are?
-Want to understand how to apply Lightroom presets and synchronize the app with the desktop version?
+Are you a Lr CC user but still don’t use a free Lightroom Mobile App?
+Don’t know how to use this official free Lr version and what picture editing functions does it have?
+Want to understand how to apply Lr presets and synchronize the app with the desktop version?
 Let me help you with it!

 After receiving the Lightroom Mobile free trial version or purchasing a subscription, you can synchronize Lightroom with all your devices.
 Any changes you make to your photos will also be synched.
 If needed, you can turn off this option and synchronize specific files instead of entire collections.
 That’s a very useful function that isn’t available for all apps.